-There has been no significant change in the financial or trading position of the Issuer or of Rabobank Group, and there has been no material adverse change in the financial position or prospects of the Issuer or of Rabobank Group, since 31 December 2017.
+There has been no significant change in the financial or trading position of the Issuer or of Rabobank Group, and there has been no material adverse change in the financial position or prospects of the Issuer or of Rabobank Group, since 31 December 2016.

-There has been no (i) material adverse change in the prospects of or (ii) significant change in the financial or trading position of, in each case, the CBC since 31 December 2017.
+There has been no (i) material adverse change in the prospects of or (ii) significant change in the financial or trading position of, in each case, the CBC since its date of incorporation.